ao5357/development_favicon/readme.md

 ## Why

-I make websites (for [Commercial Progression](http://www.commercialprogression.com/)), and I found myself with tons of tabs open per project; my local development site, the staging server, maybe even production.
+I make websites, and found myself with tons of tabs open per project; my local development site, the staging server, maybe even production.
 Each tab had the same favicon and often the same page title, so it wasn't possible at a glance to know which tab was which without opening it.